Skip to main content

 Madison Timeline

-16 March 1751: Born at Port Conway, King George County, Virginia
+16 March 1751: Born in Port Conway, King George County, Virginia

-1751-1762: Grew up and studied at family estate Montpelier, Orange County, Virginia
+1751-62: Grew up and studied at family estate, Montpelier, Orange County, Virginia

-1769-71: Studied at and graduated from College of New Jersey, Princeton
+1769-71: Studied at and graduated from College of New Jersey (now Princeton University)

 1772: Returned to Montpelier